Going Deep on Live Sports Advertising Opportunities - Basis

 The Future is Digital: Streaming and Live Sports

-More than 163 million Americans regularly watch live sports—nearly 50% of the total population.
-Perhaps even more notably, more than 114 million of those viewers currently tune in on digital devices, and that number is projected to rise to 133 million by 2028.
-Yep: just like the rest of the video world, the future of live sports advertising is digital.
+164 million Americans regularly watch live sports—nearly 50% of the total population.
+Perhaps even more notably, more than 114 million of those viewers currently tune in on digital devices, and that number is projected to rise to 137 million by 2029.
+Yep: Just like the rest of the video world, the future of live sports advertising is digital.

 Even the more traditional homes of live sports have readily embraced the potential of streaming those events for maximum impact.
-CBS, for instance, included viewership across all platforms including the CBS Television Network, Paramount+, Nickelodeon, Univision, CBS Sports, and NFL digital properties when it reported the ratings from Super Bowl LVIII—the most-watched TV broadcast of all time besides the 1969 moon landing.
+Fox, for instance, included viewership across its broadcast network, Fox Deportes and Telemundo, the NFL's digital networks, and Fox's ad-supported streaming service, Tubi, when it reported the ratings from Super Bowl LIX—the most-watched US broadcast in history.
 And annual events like the Masters golf championship and NCAA men’s basketball tournament have long had authorized (and ad-filled) streams as part of their overall broadcast packages.
 As viewers increasingly flock to OTT and CTV for their live sports consumption, brands will have new ways to personalize and target these consumers as part of their cross-channel marketing strategies.

 Speaking of which...